ahgencer/ocitree/README.md

 ### What are some possible security concerns with this project?

-Currently, there are two major security concerns surrounding this project:
+Currently, there are a few major security concerns surrounding this project:

 1. The images are not built on Fedora's trusted cloud infrastructure, rather using [GitHub Actions](https://docs.github.com/en/actions).
 This puts the burden of trust on an opaque platform, as